 Our proposed program of work for the coming year capitalizes on the progress during the current allocation period in both computational efficiency and physics reach.
 Firstly, we have clearly shown the advantage of the distillation framework for the calculation of hadron structure using the pseudo-PDF approach; we will exploit this to refine our current calculations of the parton distribution functions of the nucleon and pion, and to calculate at near-to-physical light-quark masses.
 Secondly, we will use the high statistical precision and sampling of the gauge configurations facilitated through the use of distillation to perform calculations of the gluon contributions to nucleon structure.
-Finally, we will perform exploratory studies of Generalized Parton Distributions (GPDs) within the pseudo-PDF framework.
+Finally, we will perform exploratory studies of GPDs within the pseudo-PDF framework.

-The framework for the calculation of Bjorken-x-dependent PDFs using the pseudo-distribution and "lattice cross section" approaches has been described in the introduction to our 2019 proposal.
-We will repeat that description here, but emphasise that it provides a framework that permits collinear factorization with a well-defined short-distance scale.
+The framework for the calculation of Bjorken-x-dependent PDFs using the pseudo-PDF and "lattice cross section" approaches has been described in the introduction to our 2019 proposal.
+We will repeat that description here, but emphasize that it provides a framework that permits collinear factorization with a well-defined short-distance scale.
 However, there are two theoretical developments by our group over the past year that we will exploit in our proposed work for 2020-2021.
-The first is the development of the framework to calculate gluon pseudodistributions[14] for forward scattering, and the second is the formalism for the calculation of Generalized Parton Distributions in the pseudodistribution approach[15].
+The first is the development of the framework to calculate gluon pseudo-PDFs[14] for forward scattering, and the second is the formalism for the calculation of GPDsin the pseudo-PDF approach[15].